rohitbokare05/Books_app/README.md

 ### 5. Favorites Feature

-- Users can mark their favorite books and save them for quick access later.
-- When a user adds a book to their favorites, it is saved locally on the device.
-- Users can view and manage their favorite books without needing to search again.
 - **Favorites**: Users can mark books as favorites.
 The favorite books are saved locally using `SharedPreferences`, ensuring the list persists even after the app is closed or restarted.

   - **Toggle Favorite**: Each book in the list has a favorite button (heart icon).
 When tapped, the book is added to or removed from the list of favorite books.